geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

 ---
 layout: post
-title: LaTeX Refresher Session
+title: LaTeX Tutorial
 permalink: teaching/latex-refresher/
 ---

 # Instructions

-+ Please look over this worksheet *before* coming to to refresher session:
++ Please look over this worksheet *before* coming to the session:
 	+ Either work through this worksheet before the session, and bring any difficulties / problems to the session so that we can look them over together.
 	+ Or work through the worksheet in the session, addressing any difficulties when you get to them.
 + Anything you wish to go over that isn't covered in this worksheet, please *bring examples* and we can work through them together.